User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Method

 \section{Method}

 We conducted a DCE survey study to explore the perceptions of individuals with chronic diseases and prior experience using mHealth applications on various aspects of adaptation.
-In the survey, participants were repeatedly presented with \textbf{two} versions of the same mHealth application and asked to select their preferred option (see example question in Figure \ref{fig:discreteexample}).
-Both options shared the same set of \textbf{attributes}, but each varied in attribute levels.
-By analyzing these repeated choices, we can statistically determine which attributes—and their specific levels—participants value most, providing insights into the factors that maximize user utility \cite{ryan2001use, ryan2000using}.
+Given the need for a focused and interpretable approach in a short communication format, the DCE method offers a concise yet powerful way to quantify user preferences through structured choice tasks.
+In the survey, participants were repeatedly presented with \textbf{two} versions of the same mHealth application and asked to select their preferred option (see the example question in Figure \ref{fig:discreteexample}).
+By analyzing these repeated choices, we can statistically determine which attributes—and their specific levels—participants value most, providing information on factors that maximize user utility \cite{ryan2001use, ryan2000using}.

 Our methodology follows the guidelines reported by the ISPOR Good Research Practices for Conjoint Analysis Task Force \cite{bridges2011conjoint} and is structured around five steps: (1) Key attributes identification, (2) Survey development, (3) Piloting and survey adjustments, (4) Data collection, and (5) Choice data analysis.
 The survey was administered online and received ethical approval from the Monash University Human Research Ethics Committee (Project ID: 40245).